Production function estimation using subjective expectations data: Introduction

-Standard methods to deal with these problems included controlling for firm fixed effects \citep{mundlak_empirical_1961} by differencing and instrumenting with lagged input values \citep{anderson_estimation_1981}, for example.
+Standard methods to deal with these problems included controlling for firm fixed effects by differencing \citep{mundlak_empirical_1961} and instrumenting with lagged input values \citep{anderson_estimation_1981}, for example.
 Such approaches generally find implausibly low estimates for relevant parameters, especially on the output elasticity with respect to capital.\footnote{This has generally been thought to be because of the high persistence of the capital stock.
 Differencing removes all cross sectional information on capital, and much of the remaining time series variation may be measurement error.
-Moreover, lags will be poor predictors of the change in the capital stock, if the level of capital is close to a random walk.} \citet{blundell_gmm_2000} consider an alternative approach in this dynamic panel data literature by including lagged differences as instruments for the levels of factor inputs.
+Moreover, lags will be poor predictors of the change in the capital stock, if the level of capital is close to a random walk.} \citet{blundell_gmm_2000} consider an alternative approach by including lagged differences as instruments for the levels of factor inputs.
 This nonetheless requires conditioning on at least three consecutive time series observations on a firm, which in many empirical settings loses a considerable subset of data.
-Moreover, it relies on exact parametric specification of the productivity process and requires a strong stationarity assumption making the method potentially inappropriate for younger and fast-growing firms.
+Moreover, it relies on exact parametric specification of the productivity process and requires a strong stationarity assumption (or a restriction on initial conditions, itself a ``stationarity restriction'', see \cite{blundellbond2023}), making the method potentially inappropriate for younger and fast-growing firms.